hashgraph-online/hcs-improvement-proposals/docs/standards/hcs-2.md

 - **Register**: Adds new entries or versions to the registry.
 - **Delete**: Removes entries based on UID.
-- **Update**: Modifies existing entries, typically by incrementing the serial number and updating the metadata.
+- **Update**: Modifies existing entries, by changing the referenced serial number and updating the t_id and metadata pointers.

 ### Memo for Indexers and Browsers